neroniaky/angular-token/README.md

 ### User types
 An Array of `UserType` can be passed in `Angular2TokenOptions` during `init()`.
-The user type is selected during login and persists until logout.
+The user type is selected during sign in and persists until sign out.

 #### Example:
 ```javascript